-As Nigel Tinker, Project Manager at NNL explained: “The Optimum consultants were very familiar with the product and had also demonstrated their ability to understand our specific requirements from the system.
+As Nigel Tinker, project manager at NNL explained: “The Optimum consultants were very familiar with the product and had also demonstrated their ability to understand our specific requirements for the system.
 So it was an easy decision to make.”

 Some of the NNL staff had previously been trained by Optimum on how to use timesheets as part of their project accounting process and the organisation decided to take a similar approach.

-The training solution also included a two-day classroom session in which Optimum trained around 60 team managers on the functionality that would be used by all their staff and in their own roles.
+The training solution also included a two-day classroom session in which Optimum trained around 60 team managers on the functionality that would be used by their staff, and how it would be used in their individual roles.
 They were able to use these sessions to familiarise themselves with the presentation that Optimum had prepared, which they would then deliver to their teams.
-A set of quick reference cards was also created to ensure back at desk support after the initial training sessions.
+A set of quick reference cards was also created to aid with learning after the initial training sessions had finished.

-Previous experience demonstrated that the original training approach was particularly successful at the initial implementation go live.
-However the organisation also wanted to ensure that the training content would be easily accessible in the longer term, so this time NNL wanted to also include eLearning.
+Previous experience demonstrated the original training approach was particularly successful at the initial implementation go live.
+However, the organisation also wanted to ensure the training content would be easily accessible in the longer term, so this time NNL wanted to also include eLearning.

-“eLearning content development requires that the whole system has been built and tested which is fine if the system is already in place.
-As this was a new implementation the timescales were very tight to achieve the quality required in time for the system go live date and Optimum was able to successfully deliver this.” explained Nigel.
+“eLearning content development requires the whole system has been built and tested.
+This is straightforward if the system has been in place for some time.
+But this was a new implementation and the timescales were very tight to achieve a good quality document in time for the system go live date – but Optimum was able to successfully deliver this.” explained Nigel.

-Logistical challenges also needed to be overcome, and these included the lack of a dedicated training suite, which meant that the training facilities had to be set up from scratch in each of the three sites.
+Logistical challenges also needed to be overcome, and these included the lack of a dedicated training suite, which meant the training facilities had to be set up from scratch at each of the three sites.

-It was important that NNL’s employees were positive about the move to the new system and the benefits that this would bring The feedback from the course attendees indicated that the training consultant had overcome any concerns and that the benefits that the new system would bring were understood.
+It was important that NNL’s employees were positive about the move to the new system and the benefits this would bring The feedback from the course attendees indicated the training consultant had overcome any concerns, and that the benefits the new system would bring were fully understood.

 Reflecting on the user training Tinker added: “Having professional training materials is very helpful as these can be accessed later on.
 Going live is just one of the milestones of a system implementation.
 When you are introducing new functionality the real impact builds up over the next 6 months or so.”